Multiple Choice vs Open-Ended Questions: When to Use Each

 Introduction

 Choosing between multiple choice and open-ended questions is one of the most important decisions in assessment design.
-Each format has distinct strengths and weaknesses.
+Get it right, and your assessments accurately measure what students know.
+Get it wrong, and you're either measuring the wrong things or creating assessments so burdensome that meaningful feedback becomes impossible.

 Multiple Choice Questions